jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (14) Amendment(s) incorporated in the Act(s).
 (15) Amendment(s) incorporated in the Act(s).
 (16) In the definition of member, paragraph (b) is repealed.
-(17) In the definition of member credit contribution, after paragraph (a)(iii), the following is added: .
+(17) In the definition of member credit contribution, after paragraph (a)(iii), the following is added:.
   (iv) a superannuation contribution that was transferred from an Australian complying superannuation scheme and contributed to a KiwiSaver scheme:
 (18) Amendment(s) incorporated in the Act(s).
 (19) Amendment(s) incorporated in the Act(s).